oliverepper/oliver-epper.de/Content/posts/learning-zfs.md

 ## Make the backup safer

-Lets make our backup even safer:
+Let's make our backup even safer:

 ```bash
 sudo zfs set copies=2 backup/oliver
 ```

-This tells the filesystem `backup/oliver` to hold two copies of my precious data.
+This tells the file system `backup/oliver` to hold two copies of my precious data.
 How cool is that?

 ## Make the backup smaller